Anguillidae: Other features

-Mucous cells within epidermis are found in both the non-sexually mature and sexually mature adult stages.
-The mucous cells are made of glycoproteins which are found in higher concentrations on dorsal and ventral sides of body.
+Mucous cells within the epidermis are found in both the non-sexually mature and sexually mature adult stages.
+The mucous cells are made of glycoproteins which are found in higher concentrations on the dorsal and ventral sides of the body.
 It is believed that the family Anguillidae has higher concentrations of slime than other families.
-This aids in predation as well as helping keep themselves moist outside of water increasing efficiency of cutaneous respiration.
+This aids in predation as well as helping keep themselves moist outside of water, increasing the efficiency of cutaneous respiration.

 Metamorphosis is a big part in the lives of Anguillidae and many changes happen in preparation for migration amongst the adults going from the yellow eel stage to the silver eel stage.
-The gas bladder adapts for higher pressures which it'll be exposed to in the ocean where it will dive much deeper in search of food and avoiding strong currents.
+The gas bladder adapts for higher pressures which it will be exposed to in the ocean where it will dive much deeper in search of food and avoiding strong currents.
 Fat reserves increase in preparation for less abundant food sources in the ocean.
 Females will experience a higher increase than males for the reason of egg production.
 The eyes also change increasing in size by two times and retinal pigments which are sensitive to red light in shallow waters change to pigments that are sensitive to blue light which is better adapted for the deep ocean that the silver eel will be experiencing.

 One experiment talked about the driving force that is seen in Anguillidae.
 When held in captivity it was reported that they would hit their heads against the glass or make fast for an escape route most likely looking for the fresh or saltwater they seek.
 This was a key indicator that they are constantly migrating.